TDEE Calculator

 How TDEE is calculated

-TDEE (Total Daily Energy Expenditure) is the total number of calories you burn each day.
-It is calculated in two steps: first, your Basal Metabolic Rate (BMR) is estimated using the Mifflin-St Jeor equation — for men: BMR = 10 x weight (kg) + 6.25 x height (cm) - 5 x age + 5, and for women: BMR = 10 x weight (kg) + 6.25 x height (cm) - 5 x age - 161.
-Then your BMR is multiplied by an activity factor ranging from 1.2 (sedentary) to 1.9 (extra active) to estimate your total daily calorie burn.
+TDEE (Total Daily Energy Expenditure) represents the total number of calories your body burns in a 24-hour period, encompassing all energy demands.
+It is calculated in two steps.
+First, your Basal Metabolic Rate (BMR) is estimated using the Mifflin-St Jeor equation, which the American Dietetic Association considers the most accurate predictive formula for healthy adults.
+For men: BMR = 10 x weight (kg) + 6.25 x height (cm) - 5 x age + 5.
+For women: BMR = 10 x weight (kg) + 6.25 x height (cm) - 5 x age - 161.
+Your BMR is then multiplied by an activity factor that ranges from 1.2 for sedentary individuals to 1.9 for those with physically demanding jobs combined with intense exercise.
+These multipliers account for three additional energy components beyond BMR: the thermic effect of food (energy used to digest meals), non-exercise activity thermogenesis (NEAT, such as walking and fidgeting), and structured exercise.
+Together, these components determine how many calories you need each day to maintain your current weight.

 What your TDEE means